robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 >related to current iteration.
 When we would show those unit vectors on animation we will see that they are making
 >circles (like hands on the clock) with period equal to frequencyBin's samplePerPeriod parameter.
 >At each iteration we need to multiply our unit vector by value of the sample.
 Since samples are between 0 and 1
 >this operation can shorten our vector.
-In case of negative values it could also change it's direction by 180 degrees.
+In case of negative values it could also change its direction by 180 degrees.
 >To get power value we need to add all of those multiplied vectors together and divide by number of samples
 >in a window.
 Length of final vector is power of wave related to that frequency bin.
 At the end we need to convert
 >that length into decibels.